-The AX500 regulates the output power by switching the power to the motors On and Off at high frequencies.
+The AX1500 regulates the output power by switching the power to the motors On and Off at high frequencies.
 At such frequencies, the wires' inductance produces undesirable effects such as parasitic RF emissions, ringing and overvoltage peaks.
 The controller has built-in capacitors and voltage limiters that will reduce these effects.
 However, should the wire inductance be increased, for example by extending the wire length, these effects will be amplified beyond the controller's capability to correct them.
 This is particularly the case for the main battery power wires.

-Avoid as the added inductance may cause damage to the controller when operating at high currents.
+Avoid using long cable lengths (beyond 2 feet) from the main power battery to the controller as the added inductance may cause damage to the controller when operating at high currents.
 Try extending the motor wires instead since the added inductance is less harmful on this side of the controller.